Task Arithmetic with Support Languages for Low-Resource ASR: Methods

 For \texttt{whisper-large-v3}, we apply a similar process to the respective LoRA layers.
 We scale the weights of the layers in the support adapter, and add them to the respective target language adapter's weights to produce a merged adapter.
 We finally apply that merged adapter to the pre-trained Whisper model.

-Support languages were chosen based on genetic relatedness to the target language, shared scripts, and the availability of scripted speech data in Common Voice.
+Support languages were chosen based on genetic relatedness to the target language, shared scripts, and the availability of scripted speech data in CV.
+We did not attempt any metric-based selection of support languages, as data availability in CV was already a significant limitation.
 We fine-tune \texttt{whisper-tiny} and train LoRA adapters for \texttt{whisper-large-v3} separately for each target language and each support language grouping.
 Whisper’s language detection is disabled and the language token is fixed to a \emph{Whisper proxy language}: a pre-training language selected to maximize token overlap with the target language while sharing the same script.
 This initialization aims to start adaptation from a representation space as close as possible to the target language.
 Mappings between target languages, support languages, proxy languages, and scripts are provided in Table~\ref{tab:language_maps}, with language codes listed in Tables~\ref{tab:target_lang_codes} and \ref{tab:support_lang_codes}.
 The selected ``high-resource'' familial languages were often still relatively low-resource.
 In such cases, we combine multiple related languages when possible.
 For example, for Puno Quechua, we use 13 Quechuan languages to construct the support models.\footnote{We were unable to identify suitable familial languages for Papantla Totonac and Toba Qom, and therefore do not use any support languages for these targets.
 For Scots, the closest familial language is English; in this case, we likewise omit support languages and rely on the fact that Whisper’s pre-training is heavily dominated by English.}

 After training all models, we tune the task-arithmetic scaling parameter $\lambda$ on the validation set for each target language.
 Prior work has shown that performance is sensitive to the choice of $\lambda$ \cite{li_when_2025, nagasawa_task_2025}.
 Instead of a grid search, we use Bayesian optimization with ten evaluations over the range $[0,1]$.
-Preliminary experiments indicated that this range was unnecessarily large, as all optimal values of $\lambda$ were below $0.5$.